Main Content

 The US Real Estate commentary refers to the Real Estate Investment Trusts Strategy (Vanguard REIT ETF: VNQ)

-The Real Estate Strategy, which holds VNQ, had quite a weak quarter against U.S. Stocks.
-Tailwinds from American Tower, CBRE, and Iron Mountain Incorporated were drowned out by broad underperformance across REITs.
-The Real Estate strategy delivered a performance of roughly -0.7%net of ETF expenses, excluding account level fees and expenses, in Q2.
+The Real Estate Strategy, which holds VNQ, had a stronger quarter relative to U.S. Stocks.
+The Real Estate strategy was up just over 1.3% net of ETF expenses, excluding account-level fees and expenses, in Q1.

 Fixed Income

-U.S. Bond markets were mildly positive in the quarter, with core bonds underperforming the U.S. Equity market by around 10 percentage points.
-The US Bond Strategy, which holds BND, posted a gain of roughly 1.2% for the quarter, net of ETF expenses, excluding account level fees and expenses.
-Long duration underperformed shorter- and intermediate-duration maturities during the quarter.
-High Yield was comparatively strong, while TIPS were only modestly positive and closer to flat.
-The TIPS Strategy, which holds VTIP, posted a 0.9% gain, net of ETF expenses, excluding account level fees and expenses in Q2.
-The Municipal Bonds strategy, which holds MUB, was down modestly, losing -0.1% , net of ETF expenses, excluding account level fees and expenses.
+U.S. Bond markets were modestly positive in the quarter, with core bonds up 0.1% for Q1.
+The US Bond Strategy, which holds BND, posted a gain of 0.05% for the quarter, net of ETF expenses, excluding account-level fees and expenses.
+Long-duration underperformed shorter- and intermediate-duration maturities in the quarter.
+High Yield and Corporate were comparatively weak.
+TIPS outperformed core bonds with the TIPS Strategy, which holds VTIP, up just under 1% in Q1, net of ETF expenses, excluding account-level fees and expenses.
+The Municipal Bonds strategy, which holds MUB, lagged core bonds this quarter, coming in just under -0.4% net of ETF expenses, excluding account-level fees and expenses.

 The above information is intended solely for current clients of Motley Fool Wealth Management ("MFWM") for the purpose of providing insight into how we manage our strategies and our investment philosophy.
 This information should not be disclosed to third parties or duplicated or used for any purpose other than the purpose for which it has been provided.